KripKrop72724/crunchy/README.md

 ```bash
 docker-compose up --build
 ```
-The API will be available at `http://localhost:8000`.
+The API will be available at `http://localhost:8000` and the frontend at `http://localhost:5173`.

+Open the frontend in your browser, supply the API key, select a file, and click **Upload**.
+Upload progress and row ingestion counts will update live using the WebSocket status API.

 ## API
 ### Upload Excel file